alivespirit/analyze-video/README.md

 ## How It Works

-1. **File Monitoring**: The application uses the `watchdog` library to monitor the specified folder for new `.mp4` files.
+1. **File Monitoring**:
+    - The script uses `watchdog` to monitor the folder specified in `VIDEO_FOLDER`.
-2. **Video Analysis**: When a new video is detected, it is uploaded to Gemini AI for analysis.
-The AI generates a description of the motion detected in the video.
+    - When a new `.mp4` file is detected, it triggers the `handle_event` method.
+2. **Video Analysis**:
+    - The `analyze_video` function uploads the video to the Gemini AI API and retrieves the analysis results.
+    - If the analysis detects specific keywords (e.g., "Отакої!"), it uses a more advanced Gemini model for better results.
-3. **Telegram Notification**: The analysis results are sent to a Telegram chat
+3. **Telegram Notification**:
+    - The script uses the `python-telegram-bot` library to send messages and videos to Telegram.
+    - Interactive buttons are created using `InlineKeyboardMarkup` and `InlineKeyboardButton`.
-4. **Callback Handling**: When a button is clicked, the button_callback function sends the corresponding video as a reply to the message with the button.
+4. **Callback Handling**:
+    - When a button is clicked, the `button_callback` function sends the corresponding video as a reply to the message with the button.